-After sharing tips for Simple Lawn Care for Fall, it may not surprise you to learn that the Best Time to Reseed your Lawn is now!
+Knowing the best time to reseed your lawn and when to seed your lawn can be just as important as knowing how to do it.
+After sharing tips for Simple Lawn Care for Fall, it may not surprise you to learn that the best time to overseed a lawn is now!

 My husband loves doing yard work, so watching his beloved grass turn splotchy and dry pains him.
 You can imagine his excitement when I partnered with Grass Seed USA to bring you all the lawn tips you’ll ever need!
 One of the main reasons I’ve decided to work with them is because the best grass seed comes from Oregon Grass Seed Farmers!
 Being originally from Oregon and born in the Willamette Valley, I am very familiar with these farms.
 How do you know if the grass seed you’re buying is from Oregon?
 Just turn it over and you’ll see it listed right on the back.